 Chip&PIN card readers were introduced on the market over a decade ago, replacing the more traditional sign and swipe method – magstripe or magnetic stripe, which was more prone to fraudulent transactions.

-It’s essential to mention that Apple Pay works with Apple devices, whereas Android Pay and Google Pay work with Android-powered devices.
 As a starting point, app users need to add their debit/credit cards to their virtual wallets.
 Then, through a process of “tokenisation”, the card details are exchanged with a “token” to mirror the real/existing card details.

 The purpose of tokenisation is increased safety and security in the event of a lost or stolen device or lost/stolen card data.
 You can make payments with these mobile wallets either in-store or online.